 - If there is a concern in a particular class, whether about homework, grades or progress, it is best that the STUDENT meet with the teacher first, as this is the primary relationship.
 If, after this step, it is determined that more support is needed, the student and family should reach out to the student's advisor OR grade-level dean for additional consult.

-- If there are concerns about multiple classes or that your student is not thriving academically overall, please reach out to the student's advisor and grade level dean, as this may indicate an issue beyond a singular class experience.
+- If there are concerns about multiple classes or that your student is not thriving academically overall, please reach out to the student's advisor and grade level dean, as this may indicate an issue beyond a singular class.

-- If there is a social-emotional issue with the student or family, or your student is not thriving outside of classes, it is best to reach out to the student's advisor who may then direct the family to the school counselors and grade level dean.
+- If there is a social-emotional issue with the student or family, or your student is not thriving outside of classes, it is best to reach out to the student's advisor who may then direct the family to the school counselors, a dean, or the director of student inclusion.